Paul Kriwaczek

 Paul Kriwaczek (30 November 1937 - 2 March 2011) was a British historian and television producer.

 Life

-He was born in Vienna on 30 November 1937.
+He was born in Vienna, the capital of Austria, on 30 November 1937.
 He escaped from Nazi Austria to England in 1939.
 He attended Kilburn Grammar School in London and studied at the London Hospital Medical School.

 Career

-In 1970, he joined the BBC where he remained for twenty-five years.
-He also served as head of Central Asian Affairs at the BBC World Service.
+Kriwaczek became supervisor for Persian language service for BBC External Services, the predecessor of the BBC World Service, in the late 1960s.
+In 1970 he moved to television and was producer for documentaries, initially in the Science and Features department and then in the Education department.
+In 1988 he became executive producer.